srsran/srsRAN_4G/README.md

  * Hard USIM support using PCSC framework
  * Virtual network interface *tun_srsue* created upon network attach
  * QoS support
- * 150 Mbps DL in 20 MHz MIMO TM3/TM4 configuration in i7 Quad-Core CPU.
+ * 150 Mbps DL in 20 MHz MIMO TM3/TM4 or 2xCA configuration (195 Mbps with QAM256)
- * 75 Mbps DL in 20 MHz SISO configuration in i7 Quad-Core CPU.
+ * 75 Mbps DL in 20 MHz SISO configuration (98 Mbps with QAM256)
- * 36 Mbps DL in 10 MHz SISO configuration in i5 Dual-Core CPU.
+ * 36 Mbps DL in 10 MHz SISO configuration

 srsUE has been fully tested and validated with the following network equipment:
  * Amarisoft LTE100 eNodeB and EPC